 In 1989 he began assisting an ambitious new project called St. Michael’s Winery & Vineyard on Diamond Mountain with the owner at the time, Andre Bosc.
 Ultimately this project never materialized and the property was sold to Dario Sattui in 1993 and is now home of Castello di Amorosa.
 In 1995 Eddy helped negotiate a price for a brand called Charles Shaw which had been made at what is now Benessere Winery located to the south of Calistoga.
 Fred Franzia purchased this name which he turned into the well-known brand called Two Buck Chuck.
 Eddy was also the early winemaker at what was called Bella Luna Winery (now Benessere), owned by the Benish family who purchased the physical Charles Shaw Winery, but not the brand.

-As of our latest update to this review he sources the majority of grapes for the Tom Eddy wines from non-estate sites with the exception being the Cabernet Sauvignon from their tiny 1-acre vineyard on site.
+As of our latest update to this review he sources the majority of grapes for the Tom Eddy wines from non-estate sites with the exception being the Cabernet Sauvignon from their tiny 1-acre Calistoga estate vineyard.
 This vineyard block is named Kerry’s Vineyard after his wife Kerry, a sommelier by training.
 This vineyard is one of the most northernmost vineyards in Napa County, even slightly further north than Storybook Mountain Winery.

 Select Wines

-Tom Eddy used to make two different styles of Sauvignon Blanc including one from New Zealand and one from Monterey; presently he focuses his efforts on a New Zealand grown Sauvignon Blanc.
-We originally tried the 2007 TENZ (an abbreviation for Tom Eddy New Zealand).
-This lively wine features a Maori influenced label and is sourced from the Marlborough region of New Zealand’s South Island.
-Despite the vineyard source located on the other side of the world Tom travels on site at least once a year and is directly involved in all major vineyard and wine making decisions.
+In 2004 Tom was invited to New Zealand to speak; during his time there he fell in love with the country and its wines, particularly Sauvignon Blanc.
+He had never tasted any Sauvignon Blanc quite like this before, a result of the particular soils and climate combination.
+He used to make two different styles of Sauvignon Blanc including one from New Zealand and one from Monterey; presently he focuses his efforts on a New Zealand grown Sauvignon Blanc labeled as TENZ (an abbreviation for Tom Eddy New Zealand).
+This lively wine features a Maori influenced label and is sourced from the Marlborough region of New Zealand’s south island.
+Despite the vineyard source located on the other side of the world Tom travels to New Zealand at least once a year and is directly involved in all major vineyard and wine making decisions.

-All wine making for this takes place in New Zealand; the cases are then loaded into containers and shipped to the Port of Oakland.
+All wine making for this takes place in New Zealand; samples are sent to Tom who makes the necessary blending decisions.
+Other than the labels, the rest of the packaging including the bottles are from New Zealand.
+After the wine has been bottled, the cases are then loaded into containers and shipped to the Port of Oakland.
 Tom harvests the grapes for this a little bit later than many of the nearby vineyards ensuring slightly riper fruit, but still retaining vibrant acidity.
-Part of his selection is working with vineyards in cooler sites to accentuate the citrus aromas and flavors.
-The 2007 Tom Eddy New Zealand Sauvignon Blanc shows zesty aromas including notes of lemon and lime.
-Drinking much more Sauvignon Blanc from Napa Valley than from New Zealand, it was intriguing to notice the differences in style based on terroir.
-This wine showed flavors of litchi fruit complemented by bright citrus.
-The finish shows very crisp and clean.
+Part of his selection is working with vineyards in cooler sites to accentuate the citrus aromas and flavors inherent to the variety.

-For a number of years, he bought grapes from Monk’s Gate Vineyard in Oregon’s Willamette Valley and trucked them to Napa Valley to make the wine.
+For a number of years, Tom purchased grapes from Monk’s Gate Vineyard in Oregon’s Willamette Valley and trucked them to Napa Valley to make the wine.
 There is a reason for that vineyard’s name: the owners purchased land next to a monastery; two monks used to hunt for mushrooms on site but with the vineyard in the way of their mushrooms they were blocked access.
 Interestingly Tom also enjoys hunting for mushrooms.
-The vineyard owner saw them looking over his fence several times, and after he found out what they were interested in, he built a special gate!
+The vineyard owner saw them looking over his fence several times, and after he found out what they were interested in, he built a access special gate.

 And in 2002, Eddy, like other Napa Valley vintners, supported post 9/11 recovery and recognition of those affected by the terrible tragedy.
 He and Kerry donated 50 inscribed Cabernet Sauvignon bottles to 50 pilots from each state who fly state flags to New York, exactly a year after September 11, 2001.